Azonaz/azonaz.github.io/index.md

 You are advised to review this page periodically for any changes.
 These changes are effective immediately upon posting on this page.

+## Contacts

+If you have any suggestions or bug reports, please email me at malinina.a@gmail.com.